Whenever writing a shell script, I mostly always include this option at the beginning of the script

 .

-The difference from using#!/bin/bash
+The difference between using#!/bin/bash

 is that we do not need to know the exact place ofbash